Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### c.
 Teleportation to short distance

-We'll be able to teleport the user to a place , to avoid the walk time and lost time during a presentation and if the customer want to see a specific room or place.t
+We'll be able to teleport the user to a short place.
+Since it's a simulation and it needs to be as close as reality as possible, the teleportation time will just handle the fact that you won't have enough space to visit the whole building.
+So teleportation to short distance is mandatory.

 ### d.
 Welcome NPC